 Being Muslim and living in the West is something that many of us do on a day-to-day basis.
 So, I have a couple of pointers to talk about and then we will do a few questions in case anyone has anything in particular they wanted to ask about.

 It’s very easy to not drink.
 There’s this pervasive sort of attitude or belief that in order to have fun, you have to be drinking.

-How like feeling isolated from your colleagues at work because a lot of socializing or going out to lunch takes place in the UK and pubs?
+Some Muslims feel isolated from colleagues at work because a lot of socializing or going out to lunch takes place in the UK in pubs.

 Some Muslims will say that even going into a pub or a bar at all is haram, others will say you can go in as long as you’re not ordering alcohol.